Thursday, 29 January 2015

 Why no, I am not a fan of David Lynch.
 However did you guess?

-A pair of young men challenge three young women to a drag race in their cards.
+A pair of young men challenge three young women to a drag race in their cars.
 The womens' car plunges off a bridge, and it appears the trio are all dead ... but then several hours after the accident, one of them emerges from the water.
 This is obviously a little odd, but she seems disinterested in discussing the matter and heads off to a new job in Utah.

 All is not entirely well, however.
 She keeps seeing a strange, slightly macabre-looking man that no-one else seems able to perceive.
 Also, there are a couple of short periods where no-one seems able to perceive her.
 Which she finds a mite unsettling, to say the least.